Vyral/sean-zanganeh-blog/_posts/2018-05-11-heres-how-to-build-a-granny-flat-in-san-diego.md

 ---
 layout: post
-title: What You Should Know About Building Granny Flats
+title: Here's How to Build a Granny Flat in San Diego
 tags:
   - Real Estate
   - Home Owner Tips